A new generation of tech experts are using hands-on experience to make their mark.

 The rise of online boot camps and vocational tech courses along with increasing numbers of self-taught experts is transforming the tech landscape.
 Learning, especially when it comes to coding, is becoming more democratic.
 Many of the people who are part of this self-taught community have the skills needed to succeed in tech – despite a lack of university degree.
 More and more companies are recognising this, and this attitude shift is rewriting industry rules.

 A degree is not just an educational barrier, it is also a financial one.
 The cost of achieving a degree makes it difficult for many young people to access meaningful careers.
 This leads to workforces that lack in diversity.
 This lack of diversity in gender, ethnicity, and experience has always been a problem in tech, but changes in entry requirements have the potential to lead to real and lasting change.
 Promoting truly diverse and creative teams - something that is essential for an industry built on innovation.

 The tech industry is transforming, as a new wave of traditionally-excluded talent begins to make their mark.
 We cannot be certain what the future will bring for this talent pool (or for the industry as a whole) but expanding the range of experience and diversity within the sector can only be a positive step.
 The future certainly looks exciting for tech talent.
 If you’re looking for exceptional tech talent at any level, we can help.
-Contact us to discuss your next tech opportunity today.
+Contact us or visit our technology recruitment page today.